Michael-Obele/myth-buster/plan_reformed/deep_research/deep_research_implementation.md

 - Reliability Assessment: Academic consensus on the source's reliability
 - Argument Breakdown: Key arguments and how they support/refute the myth
 - Corroborating Evidence: Other research that supports or contradicts this source
-- Bias Evaluation: Potential biases or conflicts of interest
+- Bias Evaluation: Potential biases or conflicts of interest - *Simplified for hackathon, mainly covered by reliability*

 ### 3. Dynamic Insight Mapping & Connection Weaver